xrdocs/programmability/_blogs/OpenConfig-gNMI.md

 </details>

-To retrive a specific leaf of a container, we need use key-value pair with the following command:
+To retrieve a specific leaf of a container, we need use key-value pair with the following command:

 	gnmic -a 10.30.111.171:57777 -u cisco -p cisco123! --insecure get --path 'openconfig-interfaces:/interfaces/interface[name=Loopback0]' -e json_ietf